Guide to Alveoloplasty (Alveoplasty) –

-An alveoloplasty (also referred to as alveoplasty) is a surgical procedure used to smooth and reshape a patient’s jawbone in areas where teeth have been extracted or otherwise lost.
+This procedure (also referred to as alveoplasty) is a dental surgery procedure that’s used to smooth and idealize the shape of a patient’s alveolar ridge (jawbone) in areas where teeth have been extracted or otherwise lost.

 The purpose of this procedure can be twofold:

 - It may be needed to optimize the shape of the patient’s alveolar ridge (jawbone) in preparation for the placement of some type of dental prosthesis (replacement teeth).